Guangdong University of Technology

-Guangdong University of Technology (abbreviated as GDUT) is a provincial university in Guangdong, China.
+The Guangdong University of Technology (GDUT; 广东工业大学 (Guangdong Industrial University)) is a provincial public university in Guangzhou, Guangdong, China.
+The university is affiliated with and sponsored by the Guangdong Provincial People's Government.

 The university offers a range of courses in engineering, science, technology, management, liberal arts and law, with major emphasis on the study of engineering.

-Guangdong University of Technology ranked 21st in the world for Nature Index 2021 Young Universities (Leading 150 Young Universities) and 76th in China for Nature Index 2022.
+The Guangdong University of Technology ranked 21st in the world for Nature Index 2021 Young Universities (Leading 150 Young Universities) and 76th in China for Nature Index 2022.

 History

-Guangdong University of Technology was formerly known as Guangdong Institute of Technology.
+The Guangdong University of Technology was formerly known as the Guangdong Institute of Technology.
 Approved by the State Education Commission in June 1995, it merged Guangdong Institute of Mechanical Engineering and the east campus of South China Institute of Architecture.

-Guangdong Institute of Technology was found in 1952 and then merged Central South Institute of Science and Technology in 1961.
+The Guangdong Institute of Technology was found in 1952 and then merged Central South Institute of Science and Technology in 1961.
 During the Cultural Revolution, the campus was closed and the school was forced to move to Nanhua Temple in Shaoguan City.
 The school returned to the Guangzhou campus in 1982, but most of the campus had been destroyed.

-Guangdong Institute of Mechanical Engineering was found in 1956 and also forced to close during the Cultural Revolution.
+The Guangdong Institute of Mechanical Engineering was found in 1956 and also forced to close during the Cultural Revolution.

-East Campus of South China Institute of Architecture was found in 1956.
+The East Campus of South China Institute of Architecture was found in 1956.

 Campus

 HEMC Campus

-100 Waihuan Xi Road, Guangzhou Higher Education Mega Center.
+100 West Waihuan Road, Guangzhou Higher Education Mega Center.
 This campus accommodates most of the faculties (70%).
 Faculty of Foreign Language Studies, used to be located in Longdong Campus before 2011, now is located in Main Campus.